-Re:

-Patient Name:

-D.O.B.:

-Address:

-Hospital No:

-CAH Personal Information redacted by the USI
+Re: Patient Name: Patient 139 D.O.B.: Address: Personal Inform nation redacted by the USI Hospital No: CAH redacted by the USI H&C No: Personal Information redacted by the USI

-I saw in my long waiters clinic on Monday evening 22nd February.
+I saw Patient 139 in my long waiters clinic on Monday evening 22nd February.
 He is doing very well.
 With your kind permission I will take on his follow up.
 Kind regards.